Boone Logan

 Boone Logan (born August 13, 1984) is an American former professional baseball relief pitcher.
 He played in Major League Baseball (MLB) for the Chicago White Sox, Atlanta Braves, New York Yankees, Colorado Rockies, Cleveland Indians, and Milwaukee Brewers from 2006 to 2018.

 Early life

-Logan grew up in Helotes, Texas and attended Sandra Day O'Connor High School in Helotes, Texas.
+Logan grew up in Helotes, Texas and attended Sandra Day O'Connor High School in Helotes.
 He attended and pitched for Temple College in Temple, Texas, in 2003.